TanYa-Go/Movie-Quiz/README.md

 * **Result**
 ![Rules Modal image](wireframes/testing/rules-modal.jpg)
-The modal works as planned and contributes to a better overall user experience.
+The modal opens after the **Rules** button is clicked.\
+When clicking either button inside the modal, it closes and the user can start playing the game.

 * **Verdict**
-The test has passed all the criteria and works as planned.
+The modal works as intended and contributes to a better overall user experience.
+Test had passed all criteria.
 <br></br>

 ### **Choosing difficulty level**

-#### User story:  As a user, I would like to be able to choose the level of difficulty.
+#### User story:  As a user, I would like to be able to choose the level of difficulty before playing the game.

 * **Plan**
 When the page is loaded, the user should have the option to choose the difficulty level they want to play - Easy, Normal or Hard.\
 The user shouldn't be able to proceed if the difficutly level is not chosen.

 * **Implementation**
-I created a dropdown "Difficulty" button on the welcome screen that user can click and select their option.
+I created a dropdown **Difficult** button on the welcome screen that user can click and select their option.
 In javascript, I set the default difficulty level to null so the user has to choose the level before proceeding to play.

 * **Test**
 I have tested whether the hover is working when you hover over each option.\